Soteriology

 Prayer & Worship

 We worship Christ as our Redeemer and Savior, acknowledging our complete dependence on His grace while actively cooperating with it.
+This cooperation is not a form of self-salvation but rather the proper human response to divine initiative.

 Sacramental Life